-- 4.4.
-Test Plan.
-The Manufacturer shall authorize the VSTL identified in its application to submit a test plan directly to the EAC.
-This plan shall provide for testing of the system sufficient to ensure it is functional and meets all applicable voting system standards. - 4.4.1.
-Development.
-An accredited laboratory will develop test plans that use appropriate test protocols, standards, or test suites developed by the laboratory.
-Laboratories must use all applicable protocols, standards, or test suites issued by the EAC. - 4.4.2.
+- What test methods will be used to evaluate each section of the standards (more than one test method may be used for a section) - What is tested in document review - What is tested in source code review - What is operationally tested - o What is tested at a component/subsystem level - What is tested at a system only level - 4.6.2.
 Required Testing.
-Test plans shall be developed to ensure that a voting system is functional and meets all requirements of the applicable, approved voting system standards.
-The highest level of care and vigilance is required to ensure that comprehensive test plans are created.
-A test plan should ensure that the voting system meets all applicable standards and that test results and other factual evidence of the testing are clearly documented.
-System testing must meet the requirements of the VVSG.
-Generally, full testing will be required of any voting system applying for certification, regardless of previous certification history. - 4.4.2.1.
+Test plans shall be developed to ensure a voting system is functional and meets all requirements of the applicable, approved voting system standards.
+The highest level of care and vigilance is required to ensure comprehensive test plans are created.
+A test plan should ensure the voting system meets all applicable standards and test results, and other factual evidence of the testing, are clearly documented.
+System testing must meet all of the requirements of the VVSG.
+Generally, full testing will be required of any voting system applying for certification, regardless of previous certification history. - 4.6.2.1.
 New System.
-A new system shall be subject to full testing of all hardware and software according to applicable voting system standards. - 4.4.2.2.
+A new system shall be subject to full testing of all hardware and software according to applicable voting system standards. - 4.6.2.2.
 System Not Previously EAC Certified.
-A system not previously certified by the EAC shall be fully tested as a new system. - 4.4.2.3.
+A system not previously certified by the EAC shall be fully tested as a new system. - 4.6.2.3.
 Modification.
-A modification to a previously EAC-certified voting system shall be tested in a manner necessary to ensure that all changes meet applicable voting system standards and that the modified system (as a whole) will properly and reliably function.
-Any system submitted for modification shall be subject to full testing of the modifications (delta testing) and those systems or subsystems altered or impacted by the modification (regression testing).
+A modification to a previously EAC-certified voting system shall be tested in a manner necessary to ensure all changes meet applicable voting system standards and the modified system (as a whole) will function properly and reliably.
+Any system submitted for modification shall be subject to full testing of the modifications (delta-testing) and those systems or subsystems altered or impacted by the modification (regression testing).
 The system will also be subject to system integration testing to ensure overall functionality.
-The modification will be tested to the version or versions of the VVSG/VSS currently accepted for testing and certification by the EAC.
+The modification will be tested to the version or versions of the VVSG currently accepted for testing and certification by the EAC.
 This requirement, however, does not mean that the full system must be tested to such standards.
-If the system has been previously certified to a VVSG/VSS version deemed acceptable by the EAC (see Section 3.2.2.2), it may retain that level of certification with only the modification being tested to the present version(s). - 4.4.2.4.
-EAC Identified Systems.
-Previously certified systems identified for retesting by the EAC (see Section 3.4.4) shall be tested as directed by the Program Director (after consultation with NIST, VSTLs, or other technical experts as necessary). - 4.4.2.5.
-Certification Upgrade.
-A previously certified system submitted for testing to a new voting system standard (without modification) shall be tested in a manner necessary to ensure that the system meets all requirements of the new
+If the system has been previously certified to a VVSG version deemed acceptable by the EAC (see Section 3.2.2.2), it may retain that level of certification with only the modification being tested to the current version(s). - 4.6.2.3.1.
+Modification Test Plans.
+Test Plans submitted for modifications to previously EAC certified voting systems should be brief and structured to minimize test plan development and review, while enabling the EAC to maintain solid control of the certification process.
+The test plan shall concisely document the strategy and plan for testing those sections of the VVSG applicable to the modification or modifications submitted.
+The test plan shall be written with clarity that will allow all constituents to understand what testing will be conducted, to verify compliance to the VVSG standard, and to assure that the test plan will remain a living document throughout the life of the test campaign for the modification.